 a.
 Identifying information, including company name and address (or plant or source name if different from the company name), owner’s name and agent, and telephone number and names of plant site manager/contact.

 b.
-A description of the source’s processes and products (by two-digit Standard Industrial Classification Code) including any associated with each alternate scenario identified by the applicant.
+A description of the source’s processes and products including any associated with each alternate scenario identified by the applicant.

 c.
-The following emissions-related information shall be submitted to the department on the emissions inventory portion of the application, unless the department notifies the applicant that the emissions-related information is not required because it has already been submitted:
+The following emissions-related information shall be submitted to the department:

-(4) The following information to the extent it is needed to determine or regulate emissions: fuels, fuel use, raw materials, production rates, and operating schedules.
+(1) The following information to the extent it is needed to determine or regulate emissions: fuels, fuel use, raw materials, production rates, and operating schedules.